-If a search engine suggested topics for you to write about because those topics weren’t represented well in their search results, would you?
+If a search engine suggested topics for you to write about because those topics weren’t represented well in their search results, and was considered inadequate search content, would you write about it?
 Would a search engine take that step?

 A Google patent application published this week explores that topic as well as describing some approaches that they might use to gauge the quality of their search results.

 The patent is a continuation of a patent granted to Google in February of this year, Identifying inadequate search content, and is interesting for a number of reasons such as Google’s Chief Economist (Hal Varian) and the head of Google’s Webspam Team (Matt Cutts) being amongst the listed inventors.

 The newer version was filed shortly before the original patent was granted, and the claims sections from each present the invention in somewhat different manners but the descriptions for both patent filings are very similar.

 Both explore how the search engine might use statistics associated with queries, and a review of how relevant and important the search results are for those queries to determine the quality and quantity of search results that appear for them.
 I did notice an addition dealing with results for queries in more than one language added to the new version.
 The patent application is: